 Leading cycling groupset brands

-Each of these manufacturers provide different suites of components that vary in quality and price, which they have organised into ‘hierarchies’.
-These hierarchies range from professional quality – such as Campagnolo Super Record – to entry level, like Shimano's Tiagra groupset.
+Each of these manufacturers provides different suites of components that vary in quality and price, which they have organised into ‘hierarchies’.
+These hierarchies range from professional quality – such as Campagnolo Super Record – to entry-level, like SRAM NX Eagle.

 Complete groupsets can be expensive, but the hierarchy system allows cyclists to upgrade their componentry incrementally over time.
 Buying a complete groupset outright is generally cheaper overall, but if you’re not in a position to make such a big investment, upgrading single components is a valid option.